samuellam123/Personal-Portfolio/README.md

 # 🌐 Personal Portfolio

-This is my personal portfolio website, built using **React + TypeScript**.
-It showcases my projects, experiences, and skills as a developer.
+This is my personal coding portfolio website as a Computer Science student, built using **React + TypeScript**.
+It showcases my projects, experiences, contact details, and skills as a developer.

 ## 🚀 Features
-- 🌟 **Landing Page** – Introduction and professional photo
+- 🌟 **Landing Page** – Introduction
 - 📂 **Project List & Detail Pages** – Showcasing my work
 - 💼 **Experience List Page** – My work history and skills
 - 📬 **Contact & About Page** – Get in touch with me